-Individuals who request services from DIDD will be assigned a case manager to assist them in the Intake process.
-Individuals on the DIDD waiting list must meet eligibility criteria for Medicaid Waiver Home and Community Based Services.
-During the Intake process, individuals seeking services will be asked to provide legitimate documents to show eligibility.
-In Tennessee, individuals seeking our services must have a primary diagnosis of intellectual disabilities with the onset prior to age 18.
-While there are financial eligibility criteria for Medicaid Services, the DIDD does not typically seek this eligibility until the person is approved to begin the enrollment process.
+A person who requests services from DIDD will be assigned a case manager to assist them in the Intake process.
+In Tennessee, a person seeking our services must have a primary diagnosis of Mental Retardation with the onset prior to age 18 and will be asked to provide documentation to support this during the Intake process.
+While there are financial eligibility criteria for Medicaid Services, the DIDD does not typically seek this eligibility until the person is recommended to begin the enrollment process.
 Each person will be assessed and assigned a Category of Need by a DIDD Intake Case Manager.
 The assessment helps to identify persons in the most critical situations that need assistance immediately.
 The assessment will also identify those who do not need services now, but request to be on the waiting list for future enrollment.
 The category a person is in can change depending on life circumstances.
 Any time a change occurs and the persons needs have changed, the Intake Case Manager should be contacted for assistance.

-The individual needs services immediately due to the most intense needs WITH one or more of the following being met:
+The person needs services immediately due to the most intense needs WITH one or more of the following being met:

-The individual needs services soon and meets one or more of the following criteria:
+The person needs services soon and meets one or more of the following criteria:

-The individual and/or conservator/guardian is requesting services as of now but does not have the intensive needs which meet the criteria for "crisis" or "urgent"
+The person and/or conservator/guardian is requesting services as of now but does not have the intensive needs which meet the criteria for "crisis" or "urgent"

-The individual's need for services is more than one year away.
+The person's need for services is more than one year away.

 Andrew Jackson Building, 15th Floor